 Batteries are accepted at our Recycling Center, but because they must be handled carefully to avoid the possibility of starting a fire, we advise residents to make an appointment at the Mt.
 Olive facility for Household Hazardous Waste.
 Go to the Morris County Municipal Utility Authority HHW appointment to make an appointment for proper disposal.

 Remember-just because something isn’t accepted curbside or at the recycling center (i.e.stereos, VCR’s), it doesn’t mean there aren’t other places to recycle it.
 Please see the suggestions below to help keep the material out of the landfill.

-Keep plastic shopping bags out of the waste stream (bread bags, cleaning bags, dry cleaning bags, etc) are collected at Shop Rite, Walmart, Target and Lowe’s and recycled.
-Trex recycling-find out what other plastic materials can be dropped off at one of these retailers!
+Keep plastic shopping bags out of the waste stream (bread bags, cleaning bags, dry cleaning bags, etc) are collected at our local Kohls & Home Depot and recycled.

 Tomco Products (973) 361-1589 will accept clean wood, concrete, brick, block, stone, rocks, and clean pallets.